jgstew/jgstew.github.io/_posts/2016-10-11-The-way-BigFix-Session-Relevance-statements-are-written-matters-(Part3)-Whose.md

     T: 0.049 ms
     I: singular integer

 The reason that this works is because when statements are combined with `AND` inside of a `WHOSE` clause, the first statement to be false stops the evaluation and eliminates the result immediately.

-This means you want the fastest to evaluate items first in the `WHOSE` clause.
+This means you generally want the fastest to evaluate items first in the `WHOSE` clause, except in rare cases in which you also have to care about how many of the results the statement eliminates.
+If a statement is very fast, but only eliminates a small percentage of the results, then it may be better to use a statement that is a tad slower but eliminates a larger set of the results so that the subsequent clauses have less items to evalute.